wp-plugins/yop-poll/readme.txt

 	*  or access the "Logs" for a more detailed evaluation.

-8. What is the difference between YOP Poll Options and Poll Options for each poll?
+8. What is the difference between Options and Poll Options for each poll?

-	*  YOP Poll Options (located under plugin menu) is the way to specifify general settings for all your polls.
+	*  Options (located under plugin menu) is the way to specifify general settings for all your polls.

-	*  If you want to go further and customize each poll, these settings will take precedence over YOP Poll Options settings.
+	*  If you want to go further and customize each poll, these settings will take precedence over Options settings.

 9. How can I edit access to YOP Poll for administrators, editors, authors?